 Pupil Premium funding goes directly to the school and pays for things like school trips, breakfast clubs, or additional teachers and assistants to provide extra support and 1 to 1 tutoring.

-The Pupil Premium is additional funding for every child who’s eligible for free school meals throughout their time at school.
+The Pupil Premium is extra funding for every child who’s eligible for free school meals throughout their time at school.

 Pupil Premium funding is around £1320 per primary school child and around £935 per secondary school child.

-This money makes a really important difference to schools and the eligible pupils.
+This money makes a big difference to schools and the eligible pupils.
 Your child’s school reports on how they spend the money on its website.